Thank you to National Council of Nonprofits for Sharing:

 - Sample Adult Volunteer Waiver (Habitat for Humanity, San Antonio, Texas)

 - New technology is being created all the time to track volunteer time, match volunteers to service opportunities, and communicate with volunteers via mobile devices.
-Hands-On Network and many others offer database solutions for scheduling, and managing volunteer work flow, among other purposes.
+Many organizations offer database solutions for scheduling, and managing volunteer work flow, among other purposes.
 See options for volunteer management software.

 - VolunteerMatch can help you find the right volunteers and offers best practices to boost your nonprofit’s volunteer program